alejandro5042/Run-IrcBot/README.md

 #### Why didn't you use filters to parse the IRC input? (begin/process/end) IRC bots seem perfect for filters!

 Yes, they do!
 But I wanted the ability to reload the bot script at any time.
 If I had designed it for pipeline scripts, then I would be unable to update the script as the developer edits it.
 It is *wayyyyy* more fun to interactively write your bot than to have to restart the bot server every time.
+Plus it results in smaller code and makes it easier to explain to new PowerShell users.

 #### Why is your script using blocking I/O?
 Why is it single-threaded?